OXID-eSales/developer_documentation/update/migrate-to-core-edition.rst

   plus the CE and PE metapackages for PE/EE installations)
 * Lines added: the Core Edition metapackage(s)
   (e.g. ``oxid-esales/metapackage-ee-core v6.5.5``)
-* Lines removed for modules you intentionally did not re-add

 If you pinned all transitive dependencies, there should be **no version changes** in the remaining packages.
 Any